Q&A from July 29, 2025 webinar

 In contrast, in this X9 standard, signatures are meant to support interoperable, cryptographically verifiable trust between payers, payees, and their PSPs, which requires an industry-backed, standards-compliant PKI.

-Yes, while the standard is optimized for instant payments like FedNow and RTP, it’s rail-agnostic.
+Yes, while the standard is optimized for instant payments and digital currencies it’s rail-agnostic.
 It can also support ACH credit push and push-to-card payments, depending on what the payer’s PSP supports.

 Third-party service providers will definitely help accelerate adoption, especially by making it easier for merchants, billers, and platforms to integrate QR code-initiated payments without building everything from scratch.